dmuratli/CS412-Fall2023-Group-Project/README.md

 # Methodology

 The methodology employed in this project encompasses a systematic exploration of five distinct machine learning algorithms to discern the most accurate approach.
 To evaluate the impact of outlier treatment, various experiments were conducted, including dropping detected outliers, utilizing data imputation with KNN, and training models on both approaches.
-The subsequent sections detail the approach for each algorithm.

 The model building process commenced with a Decision Tree.
 Utilizing scikit-learn in Python, a regressor was instantiated with a maximum depth of 10 and squared error as the criterion.
 The model underwent training on the specified data, followed by hyperparameter tuning through grid search.
 The resulting decision tree was visualized, and predictions were evaluated based on Mean Squared Error (MSE) and R2 score.